John Grant, former program director for midwestern Ontario (Photo by NCC)

 “It has been a pleasure working closely with John over the last few years,” says Cridland.
 “He has so many years of experience in creative approaches to land conservation.
 His calm, gentle manner and ability to patiently work through some major, complicated conservation projects, while maintaining positive relationships throughout, will be deeply missed.”

-“NCC is much better known than it was 25 years ago, but I think there’s more to be done in that regard,” says Grant.
+“NCC is much better known than it was 25 years ago, but I think there’s more to be done in that regard,” says John.
 “The more people that know about the need for conservation and the ways that they can help, the more NCC and other groups will be able to accomplish in our race against time.”

-“It comes down to the creativity of the organization and our ability to engage with others,” Grant goes on, “starting with individuals, First Nations, other organizations, and corporations for that matter, becoming aware of the need for conservation and opportunities for collaboration so that all the species that we have now are here for the next generation and the generations to follow.”
+“It comes down to the creativity of the organization and our ability to engage with others,” John goes on, “starting with individuals, First Nations, other organizations, and corporations for that matter, becoming aware of the need for conservation and opportunities for collaboration so that all the species that we have now are here for the next generation and the generations to follow.”

 “If the Nature Conservancy of Canada's trajectory of conservation success continues on the course it’s been on for the last 25 years I think we are in great shape.”